 Accessibility of the section element

-<section> element semantically represents a grouping of content that has an overarching theme.
-It is one of the HTML elements that represent sectioning content, where these elements are meant to define the semantic scope of their (potential) descendant headings (
+<section> element semantically represents a generic grouping of content with an overarching theme.
+It is one of the HTML elements categorized as sectioning content, where these elements define the semantic scope of their (potential) descendant headings (

 <h#> elements) and

 There are a bunch of examples I could outline and provide a deeper dive into what the

 <section> element semantically represents and what it is meant to convey… but in regards to the accessibility of this element, it would all be moot.

 <!-- example 1 --> <section> <h2>Hi there</h2> ... </section> <!-- example 2 --> <div> <h2>Bye there</h2> ... </div>

 As far as what is programmatically exposed to assistive technologies (AT), there is no discernible difference between the